Skip to main content

 Follow these steps to resolve MFI warnings

-1. First, inspect the accessory.
-Look for the white “MFI” logo or the words “Made for iPhone/iPad” stamped right on the cable or adapter.
+1. First, inspect the accessory itself.
+You should see either the white "MFI" logo or the words "Made for iPhone/iPad" printed directly on the cable or adapter.

-3. Now, on your device, head to Settings → General → About → Legal → Regulatory.
-Tap the MFI warning to see exactly which accessory is causing trouble.
+3. On your device, navigate to Settings → General → About → Legal → Regulatory to pull up details about the problematic accessory.

-5. Finally, replace it with a cable or adapter that has the MFi hologram and Apple’s part number (like A2199 for USB-C to Lightning).
+5. Grab a certified replacement that actually has the MFI hologram and Apple’s part number (like A2199 for USB-C to Lightning).
+Those cheap no-name cables might save you a few bucks now, but they’ll cost you later.

 If This Didn't Work